cstarrett/cstarrett.github.io/_posts/2022-06-21-wholly-sustainable-business.md

 We need more than ingenious technology to save ourselves from our own destruction.
 We need a new approach to the businesses that distribute the technology.

 One where the intention of business is to be a creative force for good, just like the technology.
 Innovative business that are environmentally, socially, and financially sustainable.
-Businesses that support the well-being of all, not only through their products and services, but also through the impact of business operation on all stakeholders — including customers, employees, partners, communities, society, and the planet.
+Businesses that support the well-being of all, not only through their products and services, but also through their impact on all stakeholders — including customers, employees, partners, communities, society, and the planet.

 Where do you see your role in wholly sustainable business?
 Are you ready to lead the way to a wholly sustainable future?